What is a Herniated Disc?

-A simple X-ray may show evidence of disk or degenerative spine changes.
+A simple X-ray may show evidence of disc or degenerative spine changes.

-Nonsurgical treatment is effective in treating the symptoms of herniated disks in more than 90% of patients.
+Nonsurgical treatment is effective in treating the symptoms of herniated discs in more than 90% of patients.
 Most neck or back pain will resolve gradually with simple measures.

 - Rest and over-the-counter pain relievers may be all that is needed.